An Empirical Study on Fault Detection and Root Cause Analysis of Indium Tin Oxide Electrodes by Processing S-parameter

 \cref{fig:experimentalsetup} shows the design of an experimental setup to investigate the S-parameter indication of various defects in the ITO electrodes.
 The batch-type test vehicle, containing a total of 56 specimens, allowed convenient measurement using a probe station and uniformly exposed each specimen to environmental stress.
 The batch-type test vehicle was placed on the probe station (MSTECH Model 5500), and the S-parameters were obtained.
 This experimental setup helped avoid the degradation of RF cables and connectors by concentrating only on the S-parameter patterns related to the defect evolution in the test vehicle.
 Both ends of the specimen were contacted by high-frequency probes (ground--signal--ground type, GCB Industries Inc. 40A-GSG-2540-EDP) connected to each port of a vector network analyzer (KEYSIGHT E5063A), indicating that they formed a two-port network.
+The operating frequency range of the network analyzer is from 100 kHz to 18 GHz.
 The S11 and S21 parameter patterns were gathered according to the defect states to investigate the S-parameter indication of various causes and severity levels of defects in the ITO electrodes.
 In addition, the DC resistance between the ends of the specimen was measured using a digital multimeter (Fluke 1587 FC) and compared with the S-parameter measurement results.